SPRING COMMENCEMENT FAQs

 The university holds a separate ceremony in May for master's and doctoral candidates and the ceremony features hooding and other traditional commencement elements including degree conferral.
 Graduates wear their regalia at this event.

-To participate in the spring Doctoral and Master’s Commencement, doctoral and master’s students must apply for graduation, complete their degree requirements and RSVP using the links provided in the mailed graduation packet.
+- Spring Graduates: Doctoral and master's students earning degrees in May will be recognized in the spring Doctoral and Master's Commencement.
+To participate in the spring Doctoral and Master's Commencement, doctoral and master's candidates must apply and be approved for Spring graduation by the posted deadlines, and must RSVP using the links provided in the mailed commencement packet.

 Do graduates need to RSVP for commencement?